 MRI brain scans in research have shown that during the reading period and for some days afterwards, the brain connectivity increases, particularly in the somatosensory cortex, the brain region that reacts to physical feelings like pain and movement.

 A clinic in Cleveland recommends that parents read with their children as early in the infancy stage as possible and continue the pattern into elementary school.
-The benefits of reading to children are that they can build a happy connection with books from a young age and carry it with them into old age.
+The benefits of reading to children are that they can build a happy connection with books from a young age and carry it into old age.

 The benefits of reading to children are that it improves their vocabulary, improves communication skills, and raises their self-esteem.

-Those who read fiction books and stories essentially are putting themselves in the shoes of the fictional characters and feeling for them as if they are real.
+Those who read fiction books and stories essentially put themselves in the fictional characters’ shoes and feel for them as real.
 In doing so, you better understand others’ beliefs and feelings or gain empathy for others.

 A retirement and health study tracked a group of 3,635 adults over 12 years.
 They found that those who read regularly live 2 years longer than people who don’t read.